BSi

 $13,900

 If we could only get the cost of hydrogen down.
 Way down...
 We're on that!
-October 2021 saw $8 MILLION pour into research and development to reduce the cost of hydrogen production by 80% in the USA by decade's end.
-Many agree that $2/k
+October 2021 saw $8 MILLION poured into research and development to reduce the cost of hydrogen production by 80% in the USA by decade's end.
+Some argue that $2/k is the magic number to market successfully.

 With a hefty loan from the government, companies are breaking ground in storage and production of hydrogen: DOE unveils $500M loan for massive clean hydrogen project